kqamar01/hackintosh/README.md

 1. V 0.9.9 OC increase boot time compared to v 0.7.5
 2. Keynote app : Choosing to animate any object will make the app freeze and had to be forced quit V0.9.9
 3. Some font and text menu will be rendered "funny" in V 0.9.9
+4. Most app donloaded from App Store need at least Ventura (13).
+The workaround is to log into latest Mac (real or virtual) and download all the apps that you want.
+Log into Monterey and look up purchase history and download form there.
+I didnt test this.

  ### Notes
 * This is just a hobby of mine.
 I got this machine barebone for MYR 200 (USD 50) from local FB Marketplace.
 I wont maintain this.
 * Looking for AMD Radeon Pro WX4100/WX5100 for future upgrade into Ventura (13) or Sonoma(14) as it is single slot and doesnt need additonal PCIE power connector.
-* Regular RX400 and 500 series length m(more than 7 inches) will interfere with SATA, front USB and Card reader connector on Motherboard, not to mention for PSU upgrade and proprietary HP connector adaptor.
+* Regular RX400 and 500 series length (more than 7 inches) will interfere with SATA, front USB and Card reader connector on Motherboard, not to mention for PSU upgrade and proprietary HP connector adaptor.
-*
+* v0.7.5 is obtained from some reddit forum and had been closed.
+* Currently this machine running Ubuntu as it is much more reliable as daily driver than macOS.